chrisarg/Bit-Set/README.md

 ## Note on the Procedural interface

-The **procedural** API in the module was created during a "vibecoding" experiment in Github Copilot running through the VS Code editor.
+The initial **procedural** API in the module was created during a "vibecoding" experiment in Github Copilot running through the VS Code editor.
 The section `VIBECODING A FFI API THAT DIRECTLY MAPS THE C INTERFACE OF BIT` of the documentation discusses the prompts used to generate the FFI bindings, and the manual edits of the generated code.
 While I went through various iterations of the prompt, only the final one is provided (and documented).
 It is estimated that somewhere between 20-30 hours of "vibecoding" (prompt authoring, refinement, verification of the output and exploration of various chatbots) went into the creation of this module.
 Unless stated otherwise, the source code of the module retains the original output as returned by the chatbot.
 In the case that manual edits were made to the generated code, the original output has been retained  in the comments of the module code.
 Some (but not all!) noteworthy edits are discussed in the documentation.
 Only the functions that have a direct corresponding to the C interface were wrapped via vibecoding, while all the subsequent functions (e.g. the verification that all C functions were mapped and the object oriented API) were manually created.

+During benchmarking at version 0.10 of the package,  it became obvious that the code was slower than what it should have been,  and Joe Schaefer (PAUSEID [JOESUF](https://metacpan.org/author/JOESUF)) kindly contributed a direct XS interface to improve performance relative to the FFI version.
+I used Joe's XS code as a blueprint to generate the XS bindings for the procedural interface; the benchmarking github repository
+[benchmarking-bits](https://github.com/chrisarg/benchmarking-bits) executes a full benchmark of the performance enhancement of the XS version relative to the FFI version.

 ## Note on the Object Oriented interface

 I had hesitated to release an **Object Oriented** API for the Bit library largely because of performance concerns.
-The OO interfaces are currently layered on top of the procedural API, and thus incur some overhead compared to direct calls to the procedural API.
+The OO interface released with v0.10 was layered on top of the procedural API, and thus incur considerab;e overhead compared to direct calls to the procedural API.
 See [Bit::Set::OO](https://metacpan.org/pod/Bit::Set::OO) for the OO interface.
-Only the procedural API was created via vibecoding, while the OO interface was manually created.
+The initial OO interface was created manually without AI coding assistance.

+**As of v0.11, both the OO and the procedural interfaces bind to the underlying C code using manually generated XS (contributed by JOESUF), and not through the "vibecoded" FFI binding.** We chose to retain the "vibecoding" sections in the documentation in the name of preserving this activity and invite the interested reader to download v0.10 of the source code of the package to examine the FFI-based implementation.

+The OO interface's performance can be increased by 5%-15% by using JOESUF's technique of sealing the object to avoid the overhead of dynamic method lookup, i.e. the methods are resolved at compile time.
+A small benchmarking test is now included with the examples of the OO interface.
+See [Bit::Set::OO](https://metacpan.org/pod/Bit::Set::OO) for details.

 # Functions in the procedural interface